Balancing the “Ins” and “Ons”

 If you own a small business, then you likely have heard about Michael E. Gerber’s iconic book The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It.
-I’ve talked about his concept of working IN the business vs working ON the business before, but the constant struggle to find the right balance between the two seems to be showing up a lot lately, so I thought I’d revisit it.
+I’ve talked about his concept of working IN the business vs working ON the business before.
+But the constant struggle to find the right balance seems to be coming up a lot lately, so I’m revisiting it.

-Recently, I’ve seen newer businesses or newer business owners tipping too far to one side or the other and the resulting problems it causes.
-Growing a business is a bit like raising children; as soon as you figure out what works to solve whatever issue you’re having, another one pops up or the formula you’ve been using suddenly doesn’t work anymore.
+Recently, I’ve seen newer businesses or their owners tipping too far to one side or the other and the resulting problems.
+Growing a business is a bit like raising children.
+As soon as you figure out what works to solve the issue you’re having, another one pops up.
+Or, the formula you’ve been using suddenly doesn’t work anymore.

 Same thing goes in a business.
-When you start, you may be the only one, so you have to wear many hats and handle everything from sales and marketing to accounting, all while producing your goods or services and providing excellent customer service.
+When you first start out, you may be on your own.
+So you wear many hats and handle everything from sales and marketing to accounting.
+Meanwhile, you’re producing your goods or services and providing excellent customer service.
 Whew, that’s a lot!

 As you grow, you may start adding staff who can assist you and handle some of the responsibility.
-This is great and can indicate that things are working, but you have to be careful of the latent pitfalls if you offload too much to them too quickly.
-Your customers still want to work with you, and you may not be able to give up some of the high-level tasks that are really your specialty.
+This is great and can indicate that things are working.
+But you have to be careful of the latent pitfalls if you offload too much to them too quickly.
+Your customers still want to work with you, and you may not be able to give up some of the high-level tasks that are your specialty.

 The reality is, at some point, you can’t do it all.